dwbessa/dwbessa/README.md

  i'm a software engineer student at [École 42](https://42.rio/) and here i'll share my progress during the course and some projects that i'll work on

 - 🎓 graduated in advertising and marketing uff-rj
-- 🔭 working at estudio ondina as a media specialist
+- 🔭 working at estudio ondina as a media buyer
 - 📖 cadet at [École 42](https://42.rio/) since 10/2023
 - 🔎 seeking for first dev job
 - 🎸 musician in free time